Learn how to make sugar scrub using just three simple ingredients. This easy recipe helps exfoliate dry skin and restore moisture to hands and feet.

 - essential oil

-- some sort of container.
-(I use mason jars.
+- airtight container (I use small mason jars.
 If you want to give a jar as a gift, I’ve included printable tags at the end of the post.)

 How To Make